Lightnet/module_ui_app_svelte/README.md

  * opera (pass)

 # Information:
- Prototype build to create module layout application to render svelte in the way emulation blender3D format and style that is base on the idea.
-The hard part will be how to handle div content.
+ Prototype build to create module layout application to render svelte in the way emulation blender3D 2.8x format and style that is base on the idea.
+As well Godot 3.x Game engine node system.
+The hard part will be how to handle html, css, svg and other browser support as well other things to keep thing simple.
 Just idea design.

 # Nodejs pacakges:
  * svelte 3.6.2